mongodb/stitch-examples/helloworld/react-example/README.md

 ### Serve the app

-Edit "index.js" and change the lines near the top of the file `const APP_NAME = "..."` so that it contains the name of the app you created earlier.
+Edit "index.js" and change the lines near the top of the file `const APP_ID = "..."` so that it contains the ID of the app you created earlier (app ID is on the app's home page).
 Then install the necessary dependencies and serve the app.
 ```
 npm install